23mel/mkdocs/docs/ritz.md

 ___

-### Ritv
+### Ritz
-Ritv is a 3d simulation that produces the LiDAR output over your current location.
+Ritz is a 3d simulation that produces the LiDAR output over your current location.
 With Ritv, you can see the detection and tracking of drones, as well as configure lidar parameters to refine the detection output (known as rqt_reconfigure).

 To launch Ritv, first navigate to the 'aruvii_ws' folder on the desktop and open a terminal from there.
 There should be a 'instructions.txt' file with the commands you need to run in there.
 (If not, you can download the file at the bottom of the page)
 ```
 roslaunch innovusion_pointcloud innovusion_points.launch
 ```